-Transfer credit cannot exceed one-half of the credits required for a master's degree or certificate and factors may limit the transfer credit that can be awarded.
+In general, transfer credit cannot exceed one-half of the credits required for a master's degree or certificate and factors may limit the transfer credit that can be awarded.
 Normally, Doctor of Ministry students may not receive transfer credit for courses completed prior to matriculation at MTSO.
 According to the degree standards of the Association of Theological Schools, all course credits applied towards degree requirements must be earned within ten years of the awarding of the degree.
+When warranted, exceptions to these limitations can be petitioned.